shiva322/Alexa-Watson/README.md

 > configure watson configuration in ask-watson.py. run ask-watson.py

 Step3:
-> tunnel http request as https using ngrok
+> tunnel localhost http request as https using ngrok

 Step4:
 > Add created skill in Alexa Skill Kit in amazons's developer portal as an HTTPS endpoint.